 But for us?
 With only one hungry boy?
 And a girl who’s gotta fit into her wedding dress in four (4!!!) (!!) months?
 Mini it is.

-For my version, I use a roughly 6-inch baking dish.
+For my version of a classic apple pie, I use a roughly 6-inch baking dish.
 The one pictured here is the Fiesta 6 3/8-inch ceramic pie plate.
-It’s available on Amazon in a variety of colors, and comes with a 5-year chip resistance warranty.
+It seems this product has been discontinued, but I also like this set of 6.5-inch mini pie pans from Sweese.

 We each get two respectable slices, servings that don’t make our waistlines bulge, but that are sure to satisfy that pie craving.
 And then it’s gone in just two days, and I can get back to

 eating 4 fun-sized pieces of candy that we always seem to have laying around the house for dessert my healthy habits!